 The translator, vitran, takes an input file on the command line and translates it.
 The specification - in place of an input file indicates standard input.
 The output of vitran is written to standard output.
-For example, vitran pre.icn >post.icn translates the file pre.icn and produces the output in post.icn.
-Assuming the variant translator produces Icon source language, post.icn can be translated into object code by icont post.icn where icont is the standard Icon command processor.
+For example, translates the file pre.icn and produces the output in post.icn.
+The suffix .icn on the argument to vitran is optional; the example above can be written as: